Portage County Court Records

 Portage County Civil Court Records

-Civil matters in Portage County—ranging from breach of contract disputes to personal injury lawsuits—are adjudicated by the Portage County Circuit Court.
-The Clerk of Circuit Court is responsible for maintaining all civil case filings, including complaints, answers, motions, discovery materials (when filed with the court), and final judgments.
+Civil matters in Portage County — from breach of contract disputes to personal injury lawsuits — are adjudicated by the Portage County Circuit Court.
+The Clerk of Circuit Court maintains all civil case filings, including complaints, answers, motions, discovery materials when filed with the court, and final judgments.

 Types of Civil Cases